Intertwining the Busemann process of the directed polymer model: Directed polymer model: definitions and prior results

 Random directions $\xi$ of discontinuity $ \Bus^{\xi-}\ne\Bus^{\xi+}$ can arise among the uncountably many differentiability directions.
 One of the main points of our paper is to describe properties of these directions.
 In Corollary~\ref{cor:ig_aUset} we determine that this set of discontinuities is dense in the inverse-gamma case, thereby providing the first existence result for discontinuities in a positive-temperature lattice model.
 We cannot prove this existence in general, but we do present some new properties of the discontinuity set in Section~\ref{pathB_sec}.

 The bounds in \eqref{B_monob} leave open the possibility that when $\xi$ is a jump direction, the Busemann functions $\Bus^{\xi\pm}$ cannot be realized as limits.
-Under the assumption \eqref{shape_ass}, we prove in Appendix~\ref{a:Blim} that the extreme inequalities in \eqref{B_monob} are in fact equalities for suitably chosen $\cL_\xi$-directed sequences, simultaneously for all directions $\xi$ (Proposition~\ref{ebiwlp}). \qedex\end{remark}
+In Appendix~\ref{a:Blim}, we prove this possibility does not occur under the assumption \eqref{shape_ass}.
+Under the assumption \eqref{shape_ass}, we prove in Appendix~\ref{a:Blim} That is, the extreme inequalities in \eqref{B_monob} are in fact equalities for suitably chosen $\cL_\xi$-directed sequences, simultaneously for all directions $\xi$ (Proposition~\ref{ebiwlp}).
+This result helps to enrich the theory from \cite{janj-rass-20-aop}, although it is not needed in the main text. \qedex\end{remark}

 \begin{remark}[Monotonicity] As stated, \eqref{B_mono} is a sure event.
 On the almost sure event $\Omega_0$ from Theorem~\ref{buse_full}, the recovery property \eqref{B_reco} allows an upgrade:

 Furthermore, \eqref{EB} gives $\E(\Bus^{\xi\sig}_{x-\evec_1,x}) = \gpp(\xi\sigg)\cdot\evec_1$ and $\E(\Bus^{\xi\sig}_{x-\evec_2,x})=\gpp(\xi\sigg)\cdot\evec_2$.
 Combined with \eqref{B_Mono} we have this monotonicity: for $\zeta\prec\xi\prec\eta$, \end{remark}